Lord Byron: Legacy and influence

 Byron's image fascinated the public, and his wife Annabella coined the term "Byromania" to refer to the commotion surrounding him.
 His self-awareness and personal promotion are seen as a beginning of what would become the modern rock star; he would instruct artists painting portraits of him not to paint him with pen or book in hand, but as a "man of action".
 While Byron first welcomed fame, he later turned from it by going into voluntary exile from Britain.

 Biographies were distorted by the burning, a month after his death, of Byron's Memoirs in the offices of John Murray, the firm that had published his work; and by the suppression of details of Byron's bisexuality by subsequent heads of the firm, which held the richest Byron archive.
 As late as the 1950s, the scholar Leslie A. Marchand was expressly forbidden by the Murray company to reveal details of Byron's same-sex passions.

 The re-founding of the Byron Society in 1971 reflected the fascination that many people had with Byron and his work.
 This society became very active, publishing an annual journal.
 Thirty-six Byron Societies function throughout the world, and an International Conference takes place annually.

 Byron influenced Continental literature and art, and his reputation as a poet is higher in many European countries than in Britain, or America, although not as high as in his time, when he was widely thought to be the greatest poet in the world.
 Byron's writings also inspired many composers.
 Over forty operas have been based on his works, in addition to three operas about Byron himself, including Virgil Thomson's Lord Byron.
 His poetry was set to music by many Romantic composers, including Ludwig van Beethoven, Franz Schubert, Felix Mendelssohn, Robert Schumann and Carl Loewe.
-Among his greatest admirers was Hector Berlioz, whose operas and Mémoires reveal Byron's influence.
+Among his greatest admirers was Hector Berlioz, whose operas, Harold in Italy and Mémoires reveal Byron's influence.
 Franz Liszt was also deeply influenced by Byron, drawing inspiration from Childe Harold's Pilgrimage for his Années de pèlerinage and describing his own artistic persona as imbued with “mon byronisme”, embracing the Byronic hero ideal.
 In the twentieth century, Arnold Schoenberg set Byron's "Ode to Napoleon" to music.

 In April 2020 Byron was featured in a series of British postage stamps issued by the Royal Mail to commemorate the Romantic poets on the 250th anniversary of the birth of William Wordsworth.
 Ten 1st class stamps were issued of all the major British romantic poets, and each stamp included an extract from one of their most popular and enduring works, with Byron's "She Walks in Beauty" selected for the poet.